-Also available is a Directory of Tests (A-Z) which gives an alphabetical listing of the MUH referral test repertoire along with the type of tube/container required, expected turnaround times, and relevant notes.
+The list of tests provided by the Pathology Laboratory MUH is recorded within the Test Directory (A-Z) located at https://saolta.ie/wards/pathology-laboratory-department-0; this provides a Directory of MUH and Referral Tests (A-Z) which gives an alphabetical listing of the MUH In-House and referral test repertoire along with the type of tube/container required, expected turnaround times, and relevant notes (PATH/PD/014).
 Note: this information may be subject to change by the referral laboratory.